-Without qualifying the conclusion expressed above and in accordance with the provisions of Article A. 225-3 of the French Commercial Code, we hereby set out the following observations: we would like to draw the reader's attention to the absence of a key indicator for the "Development of digital and the digital transformation" risk and to the details pertaining to the scope throughout the declaration.
+Without qualifying the conclusion expressed above and in accordance with the provisions of Article A. 225-3 of the French Commercial Code, we hereby set out the following observations: we would like to draw the reader's attention to the limitations regarding the scope indicated in the section "Summary of the main issues".

-Toulouse, 29 April 2020
+Toulouse, 27 April 2021

-The independent entity SAS CABINET DE SAINT FRONT
+THE INDEPENDENT THIRD-PARTY BODY SAS CABINET DE SAINT FRONT